himankgupta1/Emotion-Classification-Application/README.md

 ## Project Structure

-- `mysite/` - Contains the Django project files.
+- `mysite` - Contains the Django project files.
 - `Emotion Classification.ipynb` - Jupyter Notebook for emotion classification model training and testing.
 - `LICENSE` - The license for the project.
 - `README.md` - This file.